3 arrested after shots fired - NewsBreak

 Decatur man pleads guilty to stabbing

 DECATUR, Ill.
-(WICS) — Manolito D. Conner Sr, 54, has pleaded guilty to stabbing a 37-year-old woman.
-Conner stabbed the woman on September 12.
-Police found the woman with multiple stab wounds in her chest and lower extremities.
-Conner pleaded guilty to attempted first-degree murder.
-He must serve 85%...
+(WAND) — Manolito D. Conner pleaded guilty today to stabbing a 37-year-old woman at the Oasis Day Center in Decatur.
+On September 10, Decatur officers responded to the Oasis Day Center on Cerro Gordo and located a 37-year-old woman with multiple stab wounds to her chest and lower body.
+The victim was transported via ambulance to a hospital for medical treatment.

 Macon County Jail changing how inmates receive mail